-The Manager's fee is computed on a daily basis up to 0.62% per annum ("p.a.")
-(2022: up to 0.62% p.a.) of the NAV of each Class before deducting the Manager's fee and Trustee's fee for the particular day.
+The Manager's fee is computed at the following rate per annum ("p.a.") of the NAV of each Class before deducting the Manager's fee and Trustee's fee for the particular day.
 The annual management fee is calculated and accrued daily in the Fund's base currency which is USD, which is also the Fund's functional currency and paid monthly to the Manager.